miroslavvidovic/unfolding-maps/README.md

 # unfolding-maps

-Playing aroung with the Unfolding library in Java
+Playing around with the Unfolding library in Java

 For external libraries check: http://unfoldingmaps.org/tutorials/getting-started-in-eclipse.html